Columbia Sportswear Company research snapshot

 COLM AI Trading Strategy Framework

 The COLM AI trading strategy below is a rules-based research framework, not personal advice.
-It combines fundamental quality evidence, margin and growth monitoring, valuation discipline, and technical invalidation levels.
+It combines balance-sheet quality, margin and guidance monitoring, valuation discipline, tariff and consumer data, and technical invalidation levels.

 Trend-following setup

-Watch for COLM to reclaim and hold above $65 to $67 with above-average volume, then confirm through Q2 2026 earnings (July 30) that revenue growth, gross margin, and EPS guidance are stabilizing or improving.
+Watch for COLM to reclaim and hold above the 50-day moving average near $64 with above-average volume, then confirm through the Q3 2026 earnings report that US sales stabilized, gross margin held near 52%, and full-year guidance was maintained or raised.

 Mean-reversion setup

-If COLM pulls back toward $55 to $58 without a deterioration in revenue trends, margin guidance, or balance-sheet quality, compare the reset against 15x forward earnings and 13x free cash flow.
+If COLM pulls back toward $52 to $55 without a cut to full-year guidance or a fall in gross margin below 51%, compare the reset against about 13x forward reported earnings and a free cash flow yield above 10% before adding exposure.

 Short-squeeze monitor

-Given 16.6% short interest and 6.43 days to cover, any positive catalyst (earnings beat, guidance raise, dividend increase, buyback acceleration) could trigger a sharp move higher.
+With short interest near 17% of float and 6.8 days to cover, a positive catalyst such as a US demand recovery, an international beat, or a guidance raise could force a sharp move higher.

 Investment research summary